Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 We can fill out any NAs in the sentiment columns into zeros by either using the `replace_na()` from the `tidyr` package OR in `spread()` use the argument `fill = 0`!

-Now let's create a new dataset that takes these sentiment ratios, group them by album, and then take the average for each album.
+Now let's create a new data set that takes these sentiment ratios, group them by album, and then take the average for each album.

 ``` r
 emotions_lyrics_bing_avg <- emotions_lyrics_bing %>%